← Back to Trail Notes

 camping tipsnational parksreservationsplanning

-The good news: there are real strategies that work.
-The people who consistently land spots at the most popular campgrounds aren't just lucky.
+The good news: the people who consistently land spots at popular campgrounds aren't just lucky.
 They're systematic about it.

 Every federal campground follows one of a few booking patterns.
 Most sites on Recreation.gov use a rolling window, opening reservations exactly five or six months before the stay date.
-That means new availability drops every single morning.
+New availability drops every single morning.

 Some parks do it differently.
 A few use a lottery system for peak-season dates.
 Others release a block of sites all at once for an entire season.
-The first step is knowing which system your target campground uses.
-Check the specific campground page on Recreation.gov for booking details, because the rules vary even within the same park.
+The rules vary even within the same park, so always check the specific campground page on Recreation.gov before planning your attack.

 Yosemite Valley gets all the attention, but Hodgdon Meadow is 25 minutes away with the same park access and a fraction of the demand.
 Every popular park has lesser-known campgrounds nearby that are easier to book and sometimes better situated for the things you actually want to do.